WasmEdge/WasmEdge/docs/GOVERNANCE.md

 ## Code of Conduct

-* Code of Conduct violations by community members will be discussed and resolved on the private Maintainer mailing list.
+* Code of Conduct violations by community members will be discussed and resolved on the private Maintainer mailing list <cncf-wasmedge-runtime-maintainers@lists.cncf.io>.
 * If a Maintainer is directly involved in the report, the Maintainers will instead designate two Maintainers to work with the CNCF Code of Conduct Committee <conduct@cncf.io> in resolving it.

 See more details in [Code of Conduct](CODE_OF_CONDUCT.md) document.